Carlos Antonio López

-Carlos Antonio López Ynsfrán (November 4, 1792 – September 10, 1862) served as leader of Paraguay from 1841 to 1862.
+Carlos Antonio López Ynsfrán (November 4, 1792 – September 10, 1862) was leader of Paraguay from 1841 to 1862.
+Under his presidency, he undertook a process of economic and political modernization for Paraguay, and ended the isolationist policies of Paraguay dictator José Gaspar Rodríguez de Francia.

 Early life

 López was born at Manorá (Asunción) on November 4, 1792, as one of eight children.
 He graduated from Real Colegio y Seminario de San Carlos and then began a law practice, a profession which allowed him to develop influential connections.
 He attracted the hostility of the dictator José Gaspar Rodríguez de Francia, his reputed uncle, which caused him to go into hiding for several years.

 Political career

-López served briefly as secretary of the military junta led by Colonel Mariano Roque Alonso that ruled the country from 1840 to 1841, after the death of Francia.
-On March 12, 1841, Congress chose López and Alonso to be joint consuls for three years.
+López was briefly secretary of the military junta led by Colonel Mariano Roque Alonso that ruled the country from 1840 to 1841, after the death of Francia.
+On March 12, 1841, Congress chose López and Roque to be joint consuls for three years.
 In 1844, he exiled Roque and assumed dictatorial powers.
 A few months later, Congress adopted a new constitution, which changed the head of state's title from consul to president and elected López to the new post for a 10-year term.
-The constitution vested López with powers almost as sweeping as those "El Supremo" had held for most of his 26-year rule, effectively codifying the dictatorial powers he had seized just months earlier.
-The document included no guarantees of civil rights; indeed, the word "liberty" was not even mentioned in the text.
+The constitution vested López with powers almost as sweeping as those Francia had held for most of his 26-year rule, effectively codifying the dictatorial powers he had seized just months earlier.
+The document included no guarantees of civil rights; indeed, the word "liberty" was not even in the text.

 He was re-elected for a three-year term in 1854 and again in 1857 for ten more years, with the power to nominate his own successor.

 His government was directed towards developing Paraguay's primary resource extraction and strengthening Paraguay's armed forces.
-He contracted numerous foreign technicians, most of which were English, and built up the formidable Fortress of Humaitá.
+He contracted numerous foreign technicians, most of whom were British, and built up the formidable Fortress of Humaitá.

-Prior to the constitution adopted in 1844 that legitimized López’s presidency, Paraguay had no official document of sovereignty; López’s influence led to the recognition of Paraguay as an independent nation.
+Before the constitution adopted in 1844 that legitimized López’s presidency, Paraguay had no official document of sovereignty; López’s influence led to the recognition of Paraguay as an independent nation.
 However, his approach to foreign affairs several times involved him in diplomatic disputes with the Empire of Brazil, the United States, and the British Empire, which nearly resulted in war.

 His government was somewhat more tolerant of opposition than Francia's had been.
 He released all political prisoners soon after he took full power and also took measures to abolish slavery.